 After church, villagers always prepare a big Sunday lunch.
 Enjoy some traditional Fijian fare and some Western favorites as a huge midday meal is prepared for you.
 Then, join local children for a hike to the neighboring village where students used to study.
 Get a sense of what the challenges are to getting a good education.
 In the evening, prepare for your service in the village kindergarten tomorrow.

-For the next three days split your time between the on-going construction project and your tutoring work.
-The pace of life here is relaxed and you will find time pass way too quickly.
+For the next three days split your time between the ongoing construction project and your tutoring work.
+The pace of life here is relaxed and you will find time passes way too quickly.

 On Wednesday evening, share time with your group and village friends at the Staff Bure for a final Fijian farewell ceremony marking your last night in the village.
 There will be lots of laughter and tears and you will be amazed how quickly you have grown attached to your new friends and family in Nasivikoso.